Multi-Use Relationship Coach

 Practicing with a Substitute - When the issue or relationship is highly contentious, or the other person won’t engage, you can practice with a substitute who “stands in,” pretending to be and responding as if they are the person you are in conflict with.

-Other Dialogue Structures - The instruction booklet describes other structures for navigating difficult conversations without actively using the card deck, but instead using the tools from some of the cards.
+Other Dialogue Structures - The instruction booklet describes other structures for navigating difficult conversations by using tools from some of the cards instead of the entire deck.

 Using the Deck as a Professional